souffle17/cas-from-scratch/README.md

 # rough-grapher

-A CLI grapher in rust.
+A CLI grapher in rust, using a rudimentary computer algebra system made from scratch.

-This program will print a graph in the command line, with user provided arguments for the range and scale of the axis, and two halves of a user provided equation in prefix notation.
+This program will print a graph in the command line given two user-provided expressions with prefix notation.

 - s = sin
 - c = cos